akhilshaji86/MEAN/readme.md

 # Mean Stack Application

-This project a mean Stack application for user post
+This project is a MEAN Stack application for user post

 ## Run on Stackblitz